Chapter 12, Part A: Opening Moves

 “Do try to be nicer to the novice, Elanore,” Mrs. Winchester scolded her gently.
 “The Friar needs as much as help as he can manage.
 We should do what we can to make sure that Mr. Wyte is comfortable in our town.”

 “It was the manner in which it was stated, not the actual observation.
-As you noted, the novice can not simply continue walking around in such thin shoes.
+As you noted, the novice cannot simply continue walking around in such thin shoes.
 Perhaps there’s something among your grandfather’s things that might do.”

 The idea of reusing her grandfather’s things might be seem sacrilegious to others, but Elanore knew that Mrs. Winchester was not a particularly sentimental person.
 She did not question her grandmother’s instructions, and kneeled down in front of the trunk while her grandmother held a small lamp in place to provide better light for their search.